 When it comes to materials, you’ve got a lot of options.
 Whether you’re replacing a worn-out roof or simply making a cosmetic

 upgrade, the material you choose will be key to your new roof’s longevity and appearance.
 There are many choices for recovering your damaged or dated roof, and each comes with different attributes and advantages.
 Think about these tips as you consider your choices.

 Slate is much pricier — and therefore a more exclusive — choice of roofing material.
 A natural rock, slate is almost indestructible as a roofing material, often lasting 80 years or more.
 It typically outlasts the fasteners that hold it in place.
-While its cost keeps it limited to high-end homes, the classy look and unsurpassed durability of slate roofs makes this a timeless choice.
-Just make sure you plan ahead, because slate roofs need extra strong framing to hold up their heavy weight.
+While its cost keeps it limited to high-end homes, the classy look and unsurpassed durability of slate roofs make this a timeless choice.
+Just make sure you plan ahead because slate roofs need extra-strong framing to hold up their heavyweight.

 also varying grades and thicknesses.